Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Keep your toe and ankle pointed down while not in the boot

-After week 4, you may remove the boot carefully to wash and change your sock, ideally no more than once a week.
+After week 4, you may remove the boot carefully to wash and change your sock.
+Ideally, do not do this more than once a week.
 Whilst doing this you must keep your toes and ankle pointed down, as shown in the picture.
-Do not stretch your calf, as this could mean the tendon heals in a stretched position which will affect your overall rehabilitation.
+Do not stretch your calf.
+If you do, this could mean the tendon heals in a stretched position, which will affect your rehabilitation.

-To remove the sole, press the “buttons” on both sides and it will disengage.
+To remove the sole, press the “buttons” on both sides of the boot.
+The sole will disengage.

-When putting it back on, push it onto the bottom of the boot and you should be able to hear it “click” when in place.
+When putting the sole back on, push it onto the bottom of the boot.
+You should hear it “click” when in place.

-Please remember you should not remove your boot at all for the first month, unless your skin becomes sore.
+Please remember, do not remove your boot at all for the first month, unless your skin becomes sore.

-Afterwards, you must not put any weight through your affected leg at all while having the sole off (especially when waking up from bed at night), or when changing the sole, the liner, or showering / bathing.
+Afterwards, you must not put any weight through your affected leg at all while:

 For more information and explanatory videos on how to use the boot, please go to OPED UK web site.